tomaskovacik/ParkingSensorsMonitor/README.md

 <img src="https://raw.githubusercontent.com/tomaskovacik/ParkingSensorsMonitor/master/pics/20191115_175726.jpg" />

 The protocol used in communication between the parking sensor unit and the monitor is pulse width modulation at 5V level.
-The packet is 32bits long, each 8bits represent the real value of distance measured by sensor, expect 0xFF which represent infinite distance => or no obstacle detected by the sensor.
+The packet is (sort of) 32bits long, each 8bits represent the real value of distance measured by sensor, expect 0xFF which represent infinite distance => or no obstacle detected by the sensor.
+In my unit sensors are send as: S1, S4, S3 and S2.

 <img src="https://raw.githubusercontent.com/tomaskovacik/ParkingSensorsMonitor/master/pics/pulseview1.png" />

-Packet start with almost 2ms long pulse (this lib use pulse longer then 1500us)
+Packet start with almost 2ms long pulse (this lib use pulse longer then 1500us) and then one 100us pulse, this is why library count bits to 33 not 32.

 <img src="https://raw.githubusercontent.com/tomaskovacik/ParkingSensorsMonitor/master/pics/start_pulse.png" />